openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/inference_devices_and_modes/automatic_batching.rst

 .. code-block:: sh

    [ INFO ] First inference took 1000.18ms

 This value also exposed as the final execution statistics on the ``benchmark_app`` exit:

 .. code-block:: sh

    [ INFO ] Latency:
    [ INFO ]  Max:      1000.18 ms

 This is NOT the actual latency of the batched execution, so you are recommended to refer to other metrics in the same log, for example, "Median" or "Average" execution.

 Additional Resources
 ####################

-* :doc:`Supported Devices <openvino_docs_OV_UG_supported_plugins_Supported_Devices>`
+* :doc:`Inference Devices and Modes <openvino_docs_Runtime_Inference_Modes_Overview>`